marcuses101/canskate/README.md

 ### **Sessions**

 The first thing to do once you've created your new club is to add a session.
-Navigate from the Side menu to **Manage>Manage Sessions>Add Session**.
+Navigate from the side menu to **Manage>Manage Sessions>Add Session**.
 If you are setting up the club for the first time there will be a link directly to **Add Session**.
 Fill in the necessary info and submit to create the session.
 To edit details of the session navigate to **Manage>Manage Sessions>Add Session**.
 ![Add Session](./gifs/add-session.gif)

 ---